NomicFoundation/hardhat/.changeset/nine-kangaroos-marry.md

 "hardhat": patch
 ---

-Fixed an issue when forking networks like Arbitrum Nitro that use non-standard transaction types.
+Fixed an issue when forking networks like Arbitrum Nitro that use non-standard transaction types (#2995, #3194).